Policies and Related Information - Student Organization Policies

 St. Cloud State University recognizes the Student Government as the governing body and official representative of the students.

-Example of a student group: American Marketing Association
+Example of a student group: Advocates for Animals and the Environment (AAE)

 Campus Program: A St. Cloud State University program similar to a student group in purpose and composition and affiliated with a St. Cloud State University academic or administrative department with a designated faculty or staff administrator or adviser responsible for the program from that department.
 All campus program operations and activities shall be subject to the oversight of the department.

-St. Cloud State University Requirements to be a Registered Student Organization
+St. Cloud State University Annual Eligibility Requirements for Student Organizations

-St. Cloud State University, student groups and campus programs at St. Cloud State are required to adhere to these requirements set forth in the following 8 steps:
+Involvement in student organizations provides students with valued learning experiences that bridge learning inside and outside the classroom enviornment.
+At St. Cloud State University, both student groups and campus programs are required to adhere to these requirements set forth in the following eight steps:

-- Must have a minimum of 10 full-time St. Cloud State University student activity fee paying members.
+- Must have a minimum of ten, current St. Cloud State University student activity fee paying members.

-- Must have a minimum of three (3) executive officers (president, vice president, and treasurer) who must be St. Cloud State students in good academic standing with the University and maintain at least a 2.0 Grade Point Average.
+- Must have a minimum of three executive officers (president, vice president, and treasurer) who must be current St. Cloud State students in good academic and student conduct standing with the University and maintain at least a 2.0 Grade Point Average.

 - Must maintain a full-time St. Cloud State University faculty or staff member as an adviser.